Radio Futura: Veneno en la Piel, mass success and last releases

 In 1989, the band hit the road again for a tour.
 Again Enrique Sierra fell ill and was temporarily replaced by Ollie Halsall.
 The band was finally back in a studio by the end of the year with a new line up (Antonio Vázquez takes in the drums and Halsall was kept along with Enrique Sierra, whom the Auserón brothers waited on until he was recovered for the sessions).
 Also in 1989, the band is elected by popular vote as the best Spanish band of the 1980s.

 By January 1990 they had completed what came to be their last studio LP, entitled Veneno en la piel.
 The self-produced album remained faithful to the Latin Rock its predecessor had defined, with no major style changes other than an even more basic or "clean" sound.

 The album went straight to #1 in the charts and stayed there for weeks; prodded by their record company, the band took on their biggest live tour to date.
 On Sept.
 30th, 1990, the band closed it in Madrid with what was going to be their last live performance as a band.

 By the time the tour was finished, the band members had grown weary of the musical business and the enormous amounts of money generated around the band, with no precedent in the Spanish indie pop-rock scene.
-Having achieved notoriority and an almost uncontested lead in the Spanish pop-rock scene (only challenged by the synth-pop oriented trio Mecano), and also influenced by Enrique Sierra's health problems and Halsall's death due to an overdose in 1992, they decided it was time to disband at the height of their careers before the music industry devoured their creativity as artists.
+Having achieved notoriety and an almost uncontested lead in the Spanish pop-rock scene (only challenged by the synth-pop oriented trio Mecano), and also influenced by Enrique Sierra's health problems and Halsall's death due to an overdose in 1992, they decided it was time to disband at the height of their careers before the music industry devoured their creativity as artists.